July 5, 2022 | Business insights

 Inflation and ongoing supply chain issues will continue to burden progress in 2022.
 However, CRE developers can rest assured knowing they have multiple avenues to combat these problems.
 Between alternative operating practices and adopting emerging technologies, CRE developers can mitigate the impact of rising commercial construction costs.

 CRE developers can also consider working with a reliable financial partner to guide their business through these inflationary times.
-Get in touch with Illinois Bank & Trust to speak with a commercial banker with deep industry experience to learn more about the future of CRE development in 2022.
+Get in touch with Illinois Bank & Trust, a division of HTLF Bank to speak with a commercial banker with deep industry experience to learn more about the future of CRE development in 2022.